RyangDiaz/ryangdiaz.github.io/_pages/about.md

 projects: true # includes projects
 ---

 Hello!
-I am a third-year undergraduate student studying computer science and math at the University of Minnesota - Twin Cities.
-My research interests include **computer vision** and general **machine learning** applications to **robotics** and **robotic manipulation**, and I currently do research with [Prof. Karthik Desingh](https://karthikdesingh.com) at the [Robotics: Perception and Manipulation Lab](https://rpm-lab.github.io).
+I am a fourth-year undergraduate student studying computer science and math at the University of Minnesota - Twin Cities.
+My research interests include **computer vision** and general **machine learning** applications to **robotics** and **robotic manipulation**, and I am currently at the [WashU CSE REU](https://sites.wustl.edu/csereu/) doing research on reinforcement learning for autonomous driving with [Prof. Yevgeniy Vorobeychik](https://engineering.wustl.edu/faculty/Yevgeniy-Vorobeychik.html).
+At UMN, I also do research with [Prof. Karthik Desingh](https://karthikdesingh.com) at the [Robotics: Perception and Manipulation Lab](https://rpm-lab.github.io).
 I'm always trying to explore new ways to help robots do cool things!

 Outside of academics and research, I enjoy cooking, reading, and worldbuilding (as well as procrastinating way too much on actually writing).
 Whether it be writing papers, writing code, or writing stories, the keyboard always calls...